 MIRS and bodies nominated by MIRS are responsible for national initial verification and periodic verification.
 Generally, verifications are carried out by MIRS if there are no nominated bodies for the type of instrument concerned.

-By the mid 2017 36 bodies were nominated.
+By the end of 2020 36 bodies were nominated.
 Nomination is done by MIRS.
 The basic requirement for nomination is the accreditation according to SIST EN ISO/IEC 17020.
 The nominated bodies are supervised by MIRS.